Author: Alex Chaves

 We’ll call it poetry.
-“I’m not fucking anne carson,” Abigail Adams retorts.
+“I’m not fucking anne carson,” replies Abigail Adams.

 Abigail Adams is reluctant, rebellious, bored and better looking; a poetic voice for the queerly acute in a post-everything world.
 At times, Abigail Adams resembles a shrine to a muse or a raison d’etre; at others, a hard-edged declaration of independence – an act of grave resistance against political fatigue and complacency.
 Led by a judicious eye for diversion, poems like “Fashion” dress-up ennui in pop fabrics and read like an afternoon spent vaping with the Brontë sisters.
 More searching and sinister are lush passages like “Nut Cracker”, or “Baby Father”, which offer longing in the image of God or a revolver.